xaxxon/v8toolkit/README.md

 # v8-class-wrapper
 Utilities for automatically wrapping c++ classes for use in javascript with the V8 Javascript engine - compatible with V8 v4.9.0.0 (i.e. the current API as of early 2016)

+# THESE DOCS ARE ALREADY OUT OF DATE.
+Look in hello_world.cpp:main for usage

 ```
 class MyClass {
 public: